Lightweight Structure-Aware Attention for Visual Understanding: Conclusion

 \section{Conclusion}

 In this paper, we have presented LiSA, a novel expressive, yet efficient, attention operator that learns rich structural patterns with log-linear complexity.
-Our comprehensive ablation studies have shown that the ViTs based on LiSA, LiSANets, outperform their counterparts in accuracy and computational complexity.
-Our LiSANet, which is purely based on LiSA for spatial modeling, has achieved competitive performance on various kinds of visual understanding tasks.
-We believe that LiSA can be further extended for diverse understanding tasks, including machine translation.
+Our comprehensive analyses have shown that the ViTs based on LiSA, LiSANets, outperform their counterparts in accuracy and computational complexity.
+LiSANet \& HyLiSANet have achieved competitive performance on various kinds of visual understanding tasks such as image classification, video classification, object detection, and semantic segmentation.
+While LiSA is effective yet efficient for understanding visual concepts, it still leaves room for improvement in several aspects.
+First, LiSA encodes structural patterns as a fixed size of the vector, which is set as a parameter $D$, but we can further investigate a method to dynamically change the size of structural patterns depending on the visual context.
+Second, although LiSA is much more efficient than the other attention methods due to the log-linear complexity, it is still heavy to construct multiple layers for processing high resolutions.
+It would be interesting to examine the effect of LiSA with the local or sparse attention techniques.
+We believe that LiSA can be a guideline for designing a better basic brick for visual understanding, and we further expect our structure-aware attention could be applied for cross-attention mechanisms, which are widely used for handling multiple modalities such as image-text or video-text.